Finaps/Nexmo-SMS-module/README.md

 With registering Nexmo you recieve €2 euros to test with.
 Payment is easy with paypal or creditcard.
 For more infomation go to https://www.nexmo.com/pricing/

+# Limitations
+Messages have a maximum length of 3200 characters in UTF-8 and URL encoded value.
+Ex: "Déjà vu" content would be "D%c3%a9j%c3%a0+vu"

+As a general rule in SMS the maximum length for sender string is:
+ + 11 characters maximum length for Alphanumeric Originators
+ + 15 digits maximum length for Numeric Originators

 # Known bugs

 None